nm-morais/DeMMon-thesis/notes.md

 Cons :
 * Does not compare with more sophisticated DHTs like Kademlia, Pastry or Tapestry
-* Not applicable for heterogenous devices (keeps similar in-degree per )
+* Not applicable for heterogenous devices (keeps similar in-degree per node)

 ## Mesos: